porismltd/open-standards/docs/techniques.md

 </table>

-By building data classes based on these concepts, participants in a ‘smart city’ or any community with multiple consumers of inter-related data, can meaningfully link their datasets.
+By building data classes based on these concepts, participants in a 'smart city' or any community with multiple consumers of inter-related data, can meaningfully link their datasets.

 The PAS describes relationships between the concepts it defines and so it gives the relationships one might expect or require between classes which are based on specific concepts.